ct-clmsn/nim-sos/README.md

 Users are required the define the size of each partition when creating Symmetric Sequences.
 Calling the constructor for `newSymSeq[int](100)` for a 32 node program run will create a Symmetric Sequence with 32 partitions, each partition being 100 integers in type and length.
 A convenience function called `partitionSizer` is provided to calculate a partition size given the global number of elements that need to be stored.
-If a user needs a Symmetric Sequence stored on 32 nodes for 3200 integers, `partitionSizer` will peform the simple calculation and return 100 integers for each partition.
+If a user needs a Symmetric Sequence stored on 32 nodes for 3200 integers, `partitionSizer` will perform the simple calculation and return 100 integers for each partition.

 ### Install